pandosme/timelapse-server/README.md

 1. Select a timelapse in the table
 2. On the right side, click "Generate MP4".
 MP4 generation may take some time based on the image size, number of frames and what hardware the server runs on.
-3. In the table under MP4 there a ling with todays date will appear.
-Use that link to play the vide or for download.
-The link can be sent to other that can access the server.
+3. In the table in column MP4, a link with a date will appear.
+Use this link to play the video or download.
+The link can be shared to others that has access the server.

 ## Security
-If the server is exposed to to Internet it is recommeded to add authentication for the flows, dashboard.
+If the server is exposed to Internet it is recommended to add authentication for the flows, dashboard.
 You must generae password hashes and edit the file ```.node-red/settings.js```.
 [Read more on Securing Node-RED](https://nodered.org/docs/user-guide/runtime/securing-node-red)